elan-ev/opencast-studio/CONFIGURATION.md

 # Default: 'optional'.
 #seriesField = 'optional'

-# Whether and if so how to fill the presenter name in the upload step.
+# Whether to fill the presenter name in the upload step, and if so, how.
-# This is a list of sources for potential presenter names to suggest,
+# This is a list of sources for potential presenter names to fill in,
 # in order of descending preference.
-# If it is empty, nothing is suggested.
+If it is empty, nothing is suggested.
-# Note that right now there is only one such source,
-# and that manual changes to the presenter form field
-# will be persisted in the users' `localStorage`,
-# and that stored value will always be preferred
-# over the generated suggestion.
 #
+# Note that right now there is only one such source.
+Also, manual changes
+# to the presenter form field will be persisted in the users' `localStorage`,
+# and that stored value will always be preferred over the other sources.
+#
 # Possible sources are:
-# - `"opencast"`: Get the name from Opencast's `/info/me.json` API
+# - `"opencast"`: Get the name from Opencast's `/info/me.json` API,
+#   specifically the field `user.name`
 #autofillPresenter = []